-Following the free fall of module prices, solar energy systems cannot get that much cheaper for the time being-or so we thought.
-But the cost reduction potential of photovoltaics is far from exhausted: in the area of raw materials and components considerable savings are still possible.
+Following the free fall of module prices, solar energy systems cannot get that much cheaper for the time being - or so we thought.
+But the cost reduction potential of PV is far from exhausted.

-his is difficult to understand: the solar energy sector is still very angry with the German Federal Government because it would like to cut solar power funding by up to 30 percent.
-"We can't cut costs by as much as that at all any more," says a critical Solarworld boss Frank Asbeck.
-He added that the Federal Government was putting thousands of jobs at risk.
+ermany's solar industry is angry with the Federal government, which wants to cut solar power funding by up to 30%.
+"We can't cut costs by as much as that at all anymore," said Solarworld boss Frank Asbeck.

-In actual fact the market situation is a lot less dramatic: "In Germany people are still busy installing solar energy systems.
-This year a new extension record of 8 GW is even feasible," says analyst Stefan de Haan from US market research Institute IHS iSuppli.
+However, the actual market situation may be a lot less dramatic: "In Germany, people are still busy installing solar energy systems.
+This year a new extension record of 8 GW is feasible," claimed analyst Stefan de Haan from IHS iSuppli.
 One thing is certain: the price of solar energy systems is currently falling at the same rate as that of solar energy tariffs.
-Whereas a small turnkey rooftop system including installation still costs on average two Euros per kilowatt (kW) at the turn of the year, according to surveys conducted by IHS iSuppli, it is currently already 25 percent cheaper at 1.50 Euro.

-The reason for the rapid price slump is the tough competition within the PV industry.
-"Chinese manufacturers, in particular, have invested heavily in new technology and have quickly developed major production facilities," says de Haan.
-The consequence: massive surplus capacities, which are forcing producers to sell their modules in some cases below their production costs.
-"Since mid-2010 the average price of modules has almost halved," de Haan said.
+Whereas a small turnkey rooftop system including installation still costs on average two Euros per kilowatt (kW) at the turn of the year, surveys by IHS iSuppli found that it is currently 25% cheaper at 1.50 Euro.
+The reason for the rapid price slump is tough competition within the PV industry.
+"Chinese manufacturers in particular have invested heavily in new technology and have quickly developed major production facilities," said de Haan.
+The consequence: massive surplus capacities, which is forcing producers to sell their modules in some cases below their production costs.
+"Since mid-2010, the average price of modules has almost halved," said de Haan.